 1. Open Device Manager from the Windows Search.

-2. Expand the Display adapters option.
+2. Expand the Display adapters.

 3. This will expand the Display Adapters menu and reveal the graphics card used in your device.